Arlington VA Assault & Battery in Virginia refers to two distinct crimes.

-When the assault and battery involves a weapon prohibited on the school ground, the minimum sentence is six months.
+When the assault and battery involves a weapon prohibited on the school grounds, the minimum sentence is six months.

 Virginia law protects doctors and nurses.

-Under the Virginia code 18.2-57(E), a convict of battery on a health worker is punishable for at least 15 days and up to a year imprisonment.
+Under the Virginia code 18.2-57(E), a convict of battery on a health worker is punishable by at least 15 days and up to a year imprisonment.